An Introduction to the Norfolk Broads

 The bridges are also interesting features both old and new alike.
 A more recent bridge is Breydon Bridge which carries the Gt.
 Yarmouth bypass across Breydon Water.
 There should be no problem with headroom here, as the opening span has over 11 ft headroom and the two adjacent spans, 13 ft at average high water.
 The most difficult bridge to navigate is the semicircular old road bridge at Potter Heigham, this has a centre height of only 6 ft 6 ins the sides dropping sharply to the water.
 Hire craft capable of passing through the bridge are required to use the services of a pilot.

 The Norfolk Wherry is a very welcome sight on the Norfolk Broads and always gets an admiring glance and is a great photo opportunity too.
-For more information on the wherries of the Broads take a look at my dedicated page.
+The pleasure wherry Hathor was on show at How Hill during 2017 take a detailed look at Hathor on my dedicated page.